Coalescence in small generations for the diffusive randomly biased walk on Galton-Watson trees: Introduction

 \begin{remark} The curiosity here is the fact that critical generations and small generations equally contributed to the range.
 Indeed, whether $\mathfrak{L}_n$ is negligible with respect to $\sqrtBis{n}$ (with $\mathfrak{L}_n\geq \delta_0^{-1}\log n$) or not, $\sum_{|u|=\mathfrak{L}_n}\un_{\{u\in\mathcal{R}_{T^{\sqrtBis{n}}}\}}$ is of order $\sqrtBis{n}$.
 This fact makes a deep difference with the slow regime in which only the critical generations (that is typical generations, of order $(\log n)^2$) contribute significantly to the range (see \cite{AndChen}, Theorem 1.2 and Proposition 1.4). \end{remark}

 \begin{remark}[The sub-diffusive and the slow regimes] In the sub-diffusive case for the random $\mathbb{X}$, that is when $\kappa\in(1,2]$, there is no reason to believe that the genealogical structure of the range is different from the diffusive case.
 Indeed, as in the case $\kappa>2$, we have the convergence of the rescaled range, no longer to a Brownian forest but towards a L\'evy forest (see Theorem 1 in \cite{deRaph1}), suggesting that if we sample two vertices uniformly in a critical generation (that is a generation of order $n^{1-1/\kappa}$ for $\kappa\in(1,2)$ and $(n/\log n)^{1/2}$ for $\kappa=2$) in the range up to $n$, the coalescence happens either in the recent past or in the remote past.
 When we sample two vertices uniformly in a small generation, again, the coalescence should happen close to the root.
-However, in the slow regime for the random walk $\mathbb{X}$, that is when $\psi(1)=\psi'(1)=0$, it is expected that the most recent common ancestor of two vertices sampled uniformly in a generation of order $(\log n)^2$ in the range up to the time $n$ is located in a generation of order $(\log n)^2$, see Remark \ref{RemarqueRange}. \end{remark}
+However, in the slow regime for the random walk $\mathbb{X}$, that is when $\psi(1)=\psi'(1)=0$, it surprisingly turns out that the most recent common ancestor of two vertices sampled uniformly in a generation of order $(\log n)^2$ in the range up to the time $n$ (the critical generation in the slow regime, see Remark \ref{RemarqueRange}) is located close to the root of the Galton-Watson tree $\T$.
+These results are part of an ongoing work. \end{remark}

+The rest of the paper is organized as follows: we first prove Theorem \ref{GenTh5} and Theorem \ref{GenTh7}, see subsection \ref{ProofsTH}.
+Proofs are mostly based on two important propositions: Proposition \ref{GENPROPCONV2} and Proposition \ref{GENPROPCONV1}.
+Roughly speaking, we claim in these propositions that only $k$-tuples of vertices visited during $k$ distinct excursions above the root of $\T$ up to time $T^{\sqrtBis{n}}$ give a significant contribution to $\mathcal{A}^k(\mathcal{D}_n,f)$ and this will be a key ingredient to show that the range $\mathcal{A}^k(\mathcal{D}_n,f)$ concentrates around the quenched mean of this latter range restricted to $k$-tuples of vertices visited during $k$ distinct excursions.
+We then prove our five examples, that is Corollaries \ref{GenTh1} -\ref{GenTh4}, see subsection \ref{ProofsExamples}.
+Finally, section \ref{ProofsProp} is devoted to the proof of Propositions \ref{GENPROPCONV2} and \ref{GENPROPCONV1} .